icecube/pisa/INSTALL.md

 The [second (alternative)](#alternative-cvmfs-and-virtualenv) assumes you have access to IceCube's CernVM-FS (CVMFS) repository and would like to use one of its Python and software distributions.
 Our instructions have only been tested for the [`py3-v4.2.1` distribution](https://docs.icecube.aq/icetray/main/info/cvmfs.html#py3-v4-2).

 <details>
-  <summary>In case you are installing one of IceCube's Cobalt nodes</summary>
+  <summary>in case of installation one of IceCube's Cobalt nodes</summary>

    Consider using `/data/user/<USERNAME>` instead of e.g. `$HOME` as installation location below.
 </details>